Bulldogs | Personality to a Fault

 - Stout and robust figure making them ideal for smaller households.

-- Heavy, distinctive wrinkles round the face and under the chin.
+- Heavy, distinctive wrinkles around the face and under the chin.

 - Short tails